Network Packet Capture

 /*

-* Nickname input request
+* Input nickname request

-* Port 7272 acknowledges the nickname request received and returns the user list {"type":"user_list" ...
+* Port 7272 returns an ACK to the browser, indicating that the nickname request has been received, and returns the user list {"type":"user_list" ...

 */